garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 ````

-This means that in the first run we are not going to generate certificates, by doing this we should give enough time to `external-dns` so it can create the DNS for us.
+In the first run we don't generate certificates.
+By doing this we give enough time for `external-dns` to generate DNS records.

 Now we can deploy for the first time 🎉